saksham-dev0/Medical-Transformer/README.md

 ## News:

-:rocket: : Checkout our latest work [UNeXt](https://arxiv.org/abs/2203.04967), a faster and more efficient segmentation architecture which is also easy to train and implement!
+:rocket: : A faster and more efficient segmentation architecture which is also easy to train and implement!
 Code is available [here](https://github.com/saksham-dev0/UNeXt-pytorch).

 ### About this repo: